brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 .. function:: logpdf(d::MCMCDependent, transform::Bool=false)

 	Evaluate the log-density function for a node.
-In this method, no density function is assumed for the node, and a value of 0 is thus returned.
-The method function may be redefined for subtypes of ``MCMCDependent`` that have distributional specifications.
+In this method, no density function is assumed for the node, and a constant value of 0 is returned.
+This method function may be redefined for subtypes of ``MCMCDependent`` that have distributional specifications.

 	**Arguments**